 + Mark, Archbishop of Philadelphia and Eastern Pennsylvania

-The Assembly of Canonical Orthodox Bishops of the United States of America has released a new study report.
-The report focuses on Orthodox Christian Fellowship (OCF), the official collegiate campus ministry program of the Assembly.
+The Assembly of Canonical Orthodox Bishops of the USA has released a new study report on Orthodox Christian Fellowship (OCF), the official collegiate campus ministry program of the Assembly.
 OCF plays a critical role in the lives of young Orthodox adults who study at US colleges and universities.
 Strong OCF chapters can provide a vital connection for youth to the Orthodox Church and stem the tide of students who leave the Orthodox Faith while in college.
-For the study, student leaders were surveyed in 130 OCF chapters.
-What types of challenges do OCF chapters face?
-What are their needs?
-What does it take to be a successful and vibrant OCF chapter?
-The report answers these and other questions from the viewpoints of active student OCF leaders.
 Read the full report HERE.
 Access summaries and links to all of the Assembly's research reports HERE.

 An ongoing national study — “Exploring Orthodox Generosity: Giving in US Orthodox Parishes” — has been launched by the Assembly of Canonical Orthodox Bishops of the USA.
 “We need and invite as many pariticipants as possible,” said Alexei D. Krindatch, the Assembly’s Research Coordinator.
 “Both Orthodox clergy and laity are invited to take part in this unique project.”
 The study is being conducted as an on-line survey and may be accessed here.